Deep monotonic networks with residual skips#

 since g_α, g_β > 0 (strict, for all α, β) and both Jacobian entries are 0: a positive-weighted sum of non-decreasing functions is non-decreasing. ∎

 Hard invariant.
-The positivity constraints are applied at call time — gates via elu/exp evaluated on unconstrained parameters; F via |W|/clamp; projection via exp — so monotonicity holds at every training step without any post-update projection.
+The positivity constraints are applied at call time — gates via elu/exp (skip) or softplus/scaled_elu (residual) evaluated on unconstrained parameters; F via |W|/clamp; projection via exp — so monotonicity holds at every training step without any post-update projection.
 The optimizer moves α, β, W freely and the function is monotone throughout.
 Monotonicity direction (±) is realized once at the network front by MonoInput (sign mask); everything downstream need only be non-decreasing, which every MonoResidual block is.
-Composition of non-decreasing maps is non-decreasing, so the whole Sequential(...) is monotone. ∎
+Composition of non-decreasing maps is non-decreasing, so the whole Sequential(...) is monotone. ∎ The near-zero init and softplus gate change nothing about this proof: scaled weights and softplus(β) are both valid points/values of the same constraint sets.

-Why depth becomes trainable, and the role of K#
+Forward stability, and the role of K#

 Experiments#